 - Competition preparation

-Mental work supports long-term readiness.
+The mental work supports your long-term readiness.

 Building Confidence

-Seeing successful execution mentally builds belief.
+Seeing successful execution in your mind builds belief.
+Athletes who visualize success:

-- Approach lifts with clarity
+- Approach the lifts with clarity

 - Reduce hesitation